Brudenell Social Club: Awards

 In 2014, the Brudenell was joint winner with Base Studios in Stourbridge of the Best Live Music Venue category in that year's Rock the House competition, and was shortlisted for The Fly magazine's UK Venue of the Year award.
 It has also been nominated several times for the NMEs Britain's Best Small Venue award, being shortlisted in the North East category in 2011 and 2012, and in the Yorkshire & Humberside category in 2015.

 In September 2016, general manager Nathan Clark was recognised with an INDIE50 listing for his work promoting live music at the Brudenell.
 The award, set up by online ticket sellers WeGotTickets, was designed to celebrate the "unsung idols of live music at a grassroots level".
-The Brudenell won the 'Grassroots Venue: Spirit of the Scene' award at the 2017 Music Week awards and the 'Best Venue Teamwork' award for clubs with a capacity of under 800 at the 2017 and 2019 Live Music Business Awards.
+The Brudenell won the inaugural 'Grassroots Venue: Spirit of the Scene' award at the 2017 Music Week awards and was also presented with the award in 2021 and 2023.
+The venue won the 'Best Venue Teamwork' award for clubs with a capacity of under 800 at the 2017 and 2019 Live Music Business Awards.
 Clark also won the 'Indie Promoter of the Year (Local impact)' award at the 2019 Live Music Business Awards.